Wood types & materials

 Why I love beech:

 Beech is honest, clear, and timeless.
-Its light color brings lightness to rooms and allows shapes to clearly emerge.
+Its light color brings lightness to rooms and allows forms to stand out clearly.
 As a native wood, it embodies regionality and sustainability.

 Ideal for:

-Modern, minimalist sculptures, bright wall objects, Nordic interior design styles
+Modern, minimalist sculptures, light wall objects, Nordic interior styles

-To preserve and protect the natural beauty of the wood, I use only high-quality, natural oils and waxes:
+To preserve and protect the natural beauty of the wood, I exclusively use high-quality, natural oils and waxes:

 • Linseed oil: Emphasizes the grain, penetrates deeply

-• Hard wax oil: Protects the surface, satin gloss
+• Hard wax oil: Protects the surface, semi-matte sheen

-• Carnauba wax: For particularly elegant, shiny surfaces
+• Carnauba wax: For particularly noble, glossy surfaces

 This treatment makes the wood resistant to moisture and dirt without losing its natural feel.